NKTgLaw/NKTgLaw/README.md

 ---

 ## ⚡ Quick Start

-Use the provided client wrappers to quickly test the NKTg Law.
-You can also explore examples/ for 150 standalone implementations.
+- Use the provided client wrappers to quickly test the NKTg Law
+- You can also explore the examples/ directory for 150 standalone implementations.

 ---